Rambhadracharya: Participation in 84-kosi yatra

 On 25 August 2013, Rambhadracharya arrived at the Chaudhary Charan Singh Airport in Lucknow along with VHP leader Ashok Singhal.
 He was going to Ayodhya to take part in the 84-kosi yatra, a 12-day religious yatra which was banned by the state government citing law and order reasons.
 It is alleged that the ban was due to opposition from Muslim organisations or vote-bank politics.
 Rambhadracharya's participation in the yatra was kept secret.
 Rambhadracharya was put under house arrest at the home of R C Mishra, his disciple and friend.

 On 26 August 2013, a local lawyer Ranjana Agnihotri filed a habeas corpus petition in the Allahabad High Court's Lucknow bench, on which judges Imtiyaz Murtaza and D K Upadhayaya passed the release order for Rambhadracharya, along with Singhal and Praveen Togadia.
 The petitioner's advocate H S Jain said that even though Rambhadracharya and other leaders were arrested under the section 151 of the 1973 Criminal Procedure Code, which permits an arrest to prevent commission of cognisable offences, the custody period cannot exceed 24 hours unless any other section of the code or any other law is applicable.
-After his release, Rambhadracharya said that the government had creating misconceptions about the yatra.
+After his release, Rambhadracharya said that the government had been creating misconceptions about the yatra.

 Two days after the incident, Rambhadracharya was given Y-category security cover by the Uttar Pradesh government since he had reported security threats.
 Hindustan Times reported that this grant could be a possible attempt to "build bridges with the sadhus after the Sunday showdown."
 Government officials said that a high-powered committee will decide on the continuation of the security cover.
 JRHU vice-chancellor B Pandey said that Rambhadracharya met Uttar Pradesh chief minister Akhilesh Yadav in Lucknow and invited him to be the chief guest in a University function, and Yadav accepted the invitation.
 However, Yadav did not attend the function due to difficult circumstances, but sent the Energy Minister of State Vijay Mishra and Secondary Education Minister of State Vijay Bahadur Pal.
 Rambhadracharya was disappointed that Yadav could not "come for even 15 minutes for disabled children," and said that he will have atone for this.

 Works

-Rambhadracharya has authored more than 100 books and 50 papers, including published books and unpublished manuscripts.
+Rambhadracharya has authored more than 250 books and 50 papers, including published books and unpublished manuscripts.
 Various audio and video recordings have also been released.
 His major literary and musical compositions are listed below.